NEOdinok/backend-node/9_rabbitmq.md

 - **Consumer (client)** only processes and acknowledgments messages.
 - **Simplifies client code**, **reduces the load** on the consumer.

+## RabbitMQ entities

+# RabbitMQ Core Entities

+- **Exchange**
+  Think of an exchange like a post office sorter: it receives every incoming message and, based on rules, decides which queue(s) should get it.

+- **Queue**
+  A queue is like your home mailbox: messages sit here until a consumer (you) comes by and picks them up.

+- **Binding**
+  A binding is the address label that links an exchange to a queue.
+It tells the exchange, “If a message matches this pattern, deliver it to that queue.”

+- **Virtual Host (vhost)**
+  A virtual host is like an apartment building with separate mailrooms: it provides isolated namespaces so multiple apps can use the same RabbitMQ server without stepping on each other’s messages.

+- **Connection**
+  A connection is the TCP “phone line” between your application and the RabbitMQ broker.
+You usually open one per application instance.

+- **Channel**
+  A channel is like an individual phone call on that line: it’s a lightweight, multiplexed session over a single connection.
+Best practice is to do most operations over channels rather than opening many connections.

+- **Message**
+  The actual letter you send: it carries a payload (body) and optional metadata (headers, routing key, TTL).
+Exchanges and queues handle messages.

+- **User & Permission**
+  Users are like people with mailroom keys, and permissions control which vhosts/exchanges/queues they can access.

+- **Policy**
+  Policies let you apply configuration (e.g., TTL, mirroring) across many queues or exchanges at once—like building codes that apply to all apartments on a floor.

 ## RabbitMQ usage example on a project:

 ```plaintext